web-deps/odom/docs/data.md

 #### Description

 One way of using props is by using attributes on target elements.
 All attributes that are not special (i.e. not used for special purposes, e.g. attributes prefixed with `odom-`) are considered as props.
-Props are used to instantiate assets.
+Props are used to construct assets.

 #### **Example**

-In this example we will import a component and instantiate it using props.
+In this example we will import a component and construct it using props.

 ```html
 <div odom-src="/src/components/header.html" page="home"></div>
 ```

 In this example, `page` will be considered as a prop of the component at `/src/components/header.html`.
-The component will be imported and instantiated with an object (`props`) containing `page` as a prop.
+The component will be imported and constructed with an object (`props`) containing `page` as a prop.
 The object will have the following structure:

 ```js
 {